 Unsurprisingly, a major talking point was the UK’s Information Commissioner’s Office (ICO) intention to fine British Airways (BA) $230m for a 2018 breach of some 500,000 customers’ data, which is the biggest fine to be proposed by this regulator or any other under GDPR.
 The global security community recognizes GDPR as the turning point in the way data is regulated and the blueprint for all future laws.
 Watching how BA’s appeal against the potential penalty plays out will be an interesting process that will test the robustness of the regulator’s enhanced powers under GDPR.

-With enforcement of the California Consumer Privacy Act (CCPA) only months away, focus was also put on helping organizations to complete their compliance measures ahead of the January 1, 2020, deadline.
+With enforcement of the California Consumer Privacy Act (CCPA) only months away, focus was also put on helping organisations to complete their compliance measures ahead of the January 1, 2020, deadline.
 In particular, we had many discussions with delegates looking to find ways to securely automate processes around data subject access requests (DSARs), with the anticipation that this particular area of compliance will consume considerable time and financial resources.

 2. Machine learning is making good on its promises